Code-Institute-Submissions/pigginnel/README.md

 The live website can be found here at [http://pigginnel.herokuapp.com](http://pigginnel.herokuapp.com)

+If you do not wish to make an account, two mock accounts have been created just for this application:

+Admin account:
+username - ms3.admin@gmail.com
+password - distinction

+Test User:
+username - ms3.user@gmail.com
+password - distinction

 # UX

 When people go to restaurants, there are three features people want when researching where to eat;